moewob/hamsterkombat/README.md

 # Hamster Kombat Auto Farming Bot
-This is a bot that can help you to run hamsterkombat telegram bot which has quite complete features with auto upgrade (3 methods), semi auto complete combo & semi auto complete daily cipher/morse.
+This is a bot that can help you to run hamsterkombat telegram bot which has quite complete features with auto upgrade (3 methods), auto complete combo & auto complete daily cipher/morse.

 ### Buy me Coffee ☕
 ```